What Is An Example Of A Monopoly

 Government Regulation and Anti-Trust Laws

 The negative consequences associated with monopolies led to the development of anti-trust laws aimed at preventing the formation and abuse of monopoly power.
-The Sherman Antitrust Act of 1890 was the first major piece of legislation in the United States designed to curb monopolies and promote competition.
+Plus, the Sherman Antitrust Act of 1890 was the first major piece of legislation in the United States designed to curb monopolies and promote competition.
 This law prohibits contracts, combinations, and conspiracies in restraint of trade, as well as monopolization and attempts to monopolize.

 Natural Monopolies: A Necessary Evil?